-Of course, an experienced Minneapolis DWI attorney may be able to argue at the bail hearing for conditional bail, unconditional bail, or reduced bail, depending on the form of bail in the defendant’s best interests.
+Of course, an experienced Minnesota DWI defense attorney may be able to argue at the bail hearing for conditional bail, unconditional bail, or reduced bail, depending on the form of bail in the defendant’s best interests.
 An effective attorney may also be able to negotiate for other elements to make the mandatory bail a combination of less restrictive conditions.

 It is important to consult with a Minnesota criminal lawyer as soon as possible in order to protect your rights and to ensure that if there are any applicable bail arguments that could help you out, that these are made at the appropriate time.
 If you would like to review your case with our team of experienced lawyers, please contact us for a free consultation.